 You do not need to buy a new TV.
 However, regular HD TVs typically support a resolution of 1920x1080.
 A 4K TV supports a resolution that is 4 times higher or 3840x2160.
 4K TVs are also referred to as UHD, or Ultra High Definition TVs.
 A new feature called HDR (High Dynamic Range) for rich colors is supported in most new 4K TVs.
 Technically, it is possible for regular HD TVs to also support HDR, but that is unlikely.

 The main reason for connecting the ZapperBox M1 to the Internet is to allow for software updates.
-In the future Internet access may also be used for advanced features like streaming video content.
+It can also be used to watch YouTube content.

 If the box is not connected to the Internet, it will still work but will not be able to download software updates.
 ATSC 3.0 specifications will continue to evolve for a couple years and it is highly recommended to keep the box connected to the Internet.